-1. Two lines of cones are placed along the court.
-Players line up at first cone.
-Players run through cones changing direction at each cone, running, side step, jump stop and reverse pivot.
+- 1. Two lines of cones are placed along the court. - Players line up at first cone. - Players run through cones changing direction at each cone running, side step, jump stop and reverse pivot

-2. Players line up on court as shown, begin in athletic stance, the coach will point to one side and the players slide in that direction, he may then point to the other side and the players must react by changing direction and sliding the other way.
+- 2. Players line up on court as shown, begin in athletic stance - Coach points to one side and the players slide in that direction - Coach may then point to other side and players must react by changing direction and sliding the other way - Continue for 1 minute

-3. The players form 4 lines across the baseline.
-On the coaches command the first player from each line must run forward, when the coach raises his hand all must either come to a jump or stride stop (depending on coaches instruction) and then pivot forward, backward, right then left and begin running again, if coach raises his hand again they must repeat stop and pivot.
+- 3. Players form 4 lines across the baseline - On coaches command, first player from each line must run forward - When coach raises hand, all must come to a jump or stride stop and then pivot forward, backwards, right then left and begin running again - If coach raises hand again players must repeat stop and pivot